Flask is a web development framework written in Python. A framework is something that helps to frame or arrange a website in the right way.

 Running The Program

-If you’re using Windows, go to your command prompt or Anaconda prompt, and navigate to the project directory using the cd command.
+If you’re using Windows, go to your command prompt and navigate to the project directory using the cd command.

 Now, use the following commands to run the program.